jerhow/veggie-lunch/README.md

 ...and deploying it on a lightweight VPS, behind a reverse proxy, over SSL.

-Right now the app server is [http-kit](https://http-kit.github.io/), but you should be able to drop in any other Ring-compliant server.
+The app server I am using is [http-kit](https://http-kit.github.io/), but one should be able to drop in any other Ring-compliant server.

 ## Commands